AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 in memory.
 That's different from, say, C, where what you write is what you get, and you better know what you're doing.
 On some targets a misaligned :c:`struct` component access will perform very poorly, or even trap and halt, but that's not the C compiler's fault.
+In Ada you'd have to explicitly specify the problematic layout.
+Otherwise, if compilation is successful, the Ada compiler must find a representation that will work, either by reordering the components or by some other means.
+Otherwise it won't compile.

-There's no guarantee that the Ada compiler will reorder the components to avoid this problem either.
-Indeed, GNAT did not reorder components until relatively recently but does now, at least for the more egregious performance cases.
+GNAT did not reorder components until relatively recently but does now, at least for the more egregious performance cases.
 It does this reordering silently, too, although there is a switch to have it warn you when it does.
 To prevent reordering, GNAT defines a pragma named :ada:`No_Component_Reorder` that does what the name suggests.
 You can apply it to individual record types, or globally, as a configuration pragma.
 But of course because the pragma is vendor defined it is not portable.

-Therefore, if you care about the record layout in memory, the best approach is to specify it explicitly.
-You need to do something, because if you let the compiler choose, formerly working code might stop working with a new release of the compiler, and you might only find the source of the problem by debugging.
-(Perusing the new features list for new releases is a good idea.)
-Fortunately, there is a standard, language-defined way to specify a record type's layout.
+Therefore, if you care about the record components' layout in memory, the best approach is to specify the layout explicitly.
+For example, perhaps you are passing data to code written in C. In that case, you need the component order in memory to match the order given in the corresponding C struct declaration.
+That order in memory is not necessarily guaranteed from the order in the Ada source code.
+The Ada compiler is allowed to chose the representation unless you specify it, and it might chose a different layout from the one given.
+(Ordinarily, letting the compiler chose the layout is the most desirable approach, but in this case we have an external layout requirement.)

+Fortunately, specifying a record type's layout is straightforward.
 The record layout specification consists of the storage places for some or all components, specified with a record representation clause.
 This clause specifies the order, position, and size of components (including